 Marston’s continue to support salt reduction through the Department of Health Responsibility Deal.
 Over the last year we have addressed salt content in a number of important areas, so that they remain just as tasty with a fraction of the salt content – for example:

 Marston’s food, creative talent and fantastic menus have been recognised as some of the best in the business.
-At the 2014 MIDAS awards we won the Kids category for our ‘Little Monsters’ menu, and the ‘City Bar Dining’ category for Pitcher & Piano.
+At the 2017 MIDAS awards we won Best Kids Menu in class.
+Winner Daniel Matheson from Marston’s Inns and Taverns.

 In December 2014 the law will change and all food businesses will need to provide allergen information to our customers.
 We welcome these changes and we are working hard to develop allergy data that this is user friendly for our customers.